kli210/recipe_recommender_capstone/README.md

 ## Contributing

-Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Contributions are warmly welcomed!
+If you have any suggestions, ideas, or improvements that would enhance this project, please don't hesitate to get involved.
+Feel free to open an issue to discuss your thoughts or submit a pull request with your proposed changes.
+Your valuable input can help make this project even better.

 ## Contact